Acupuncture effective on many points

 3 generations of acupuncture research

-Since the introduction of acupuncture in the West in the seventies, research has been conducted on its functioning.
-In the early years, explanatory models were published by, among others, Bruce Pomeranz.
-In the Netherlands, acupuncture research was carried out at that time by Gerben ter Riet.
-David Mayor has archived these very first studies in an online database.
-An update is currently being worked on.
+Since acupuncture was introduced to the West in the 1970s, research into its effectiveness has been ongoing.
+In the early years, Bruce Pomeranz, among others, published extensively on explanatory models.
+In the Netherlands, Gerben ter Riet conducted acupuncture research during that period.
+David Mayor has archived these very first studies in an online database, which is currently being updated.

-In the '90s, when the EBM model was introduced in healthcare, these criteria were also maintained for acupuncture research.
+In the 1990s, with the introduction of the EBM model in healthcare, these criteria were also applied to acupuncture research.

-Research since that time can roughly be divided into 3 generations or 3 waves:
+Research since then can be roughly divided into three generations or waves:

 2. Effectiveness research/pragmatic research

-For acupuncturists worldwide, these results were not satisfying.
-A type of research was sought that is better suited for a personalized therapy like acupuncture.
+For acupuncturists worldwide, these initial results were unsatisfying.
+They sought a type of research better suited to personalized therapies like acupuncture.

-In this type of research, acupuncture performs mostly well.
+In this type of research, acupuncture generally performs well.

-Mel Hopper Koppelman of the 'Acupuncture Now Foundation' has provided a clear overview of research on acupuncture and how we can interpret this in a video.
+Mel Hopper Koppelman of the ‘Acupuncture Now Foundation’ has provided a clear overview of acupuncture research and its interpretation in a video.

 3. Systematize, refine, and explain

-In principle, we know that acupuncture works.
-The next step involves systematizing, refining hypotheses, and explaining mechanisms of action.
-Answering questions such as when acupuncture works and for whom.
-When is it better to use needles and when is it better to use herbs or Tai Chi?
-This is no easy task and will only succeed if all parties involved collaborate: educational institutions, professional associations, and acupuncturists.
+Essentially, we know acupuncture works.
+The next step is to systematize the knowledge, refine hypotheses, and explain mechanisms of action.
+This means answering questions such as when acupuncture is effective and for whom.
+When is it better to use needles, and when should herbs or Tai Chi be preferred?
+This is a complex task that can only succeed with collaboration between all stakeholders: educational institutions, professional associations, and acupuncturists.

-The Dutch Acupuncture Knowledge Center will continue to work towards this goal.
+The Dutch Knowledge Centre for Acupuncture will continue to work towards these goals.

 Johanna Biemans, MSc, Clinical Epidemiologist